|

 Can make your heart forget.

-and the Angels work the room.]
+[Stage show ends — then to fadeout as Louise and the Hill's Angels work the room.]

 [All Angels sing:]